-The Board has considered the Group's current activities, funding position and projected funding requirements for the period of at least twelve months from the date of approval of the consolidated financial statements, in determining the ability of the Group to adopt the going concern basis in preparing the consolidated financial statements for the year ended December 31, 2021.
+The Board has considered the Group's current activities, funding position and projected funding requirements from the reporting date, in determining the ability of the Group to adopt the going concern basis in preparing the consolidated financial statements for the year ended December 31, 2022.
 The assessment of the Group's ability to execute its strategy to meet its future funding requirements involves judgment.